emberjs/guides/source/tutorial/routes-and-templates.md

 Now run the tests by typing `ember test --server` in the command line (or `ember t -s` for short).

-Instead of 7 failures there should now be 6 (5 acceptance failures and 1 ESLint).
+Instead of 7 failures there should now be 6 (5 application failures and 1 ESLint).
 You can also run our specific test by selecting the entry called "Acceptance | list rentals" in the drop down input labeled "Module" on the test UI.